Stilwart/weboilerpack/README.md

 Bundle web content into single page with customize.

 ## Webpack version
-It's compatible with any version of webpack.
+Compatible with any version of webpack.

 ## Installation